-Read below for some commonly asked questions around Japanese yoga.
+Read below for some commonly asked questions.
 If you have a question that we have not addressed here, please don’t hesitate to drop us a line via email or phone.

 Why attend Studio High Street and not another Fitness studio or gym?